p-bakker/rhino/docs/_docs/community.md

 {:toc}

 ---
-Have a question that you can't find answer to in the (Rhino documentation)[Documentation]?
+Have a question that you can't find answer to in the (Rhino documentation)[/en-US/docs/Mozilla/Projects/Rhino/Documentation]?
 Here are some additional resources for help:

 #### Mailing List

 Rhino discussions happen on the (mozilla-rhino)[https://groups.google.com/group/mozilla-rhino] group on Google Groups.

-There is a much older group, (mozilla.dev.tech.js-engine.rhino)[], that is no longer actively used.
+There is a much older group, (mozilla.dev.tech.js-engine.rhino)[news://news.mozilla.org/mozilla.dev.tech.js-engine.rhino], that is no longer actively used.
 Please use the new group instead, but the old one may be of historical interest.

-The (mozilla.dev.tech.js-engine)[] newsgroup answers questions about the C implementation of JavaScript, and was also used for answering questions about Rhino until September 27, 2007.
+The (mozilla.dev.tech.js-engine)[news://news.mozilla.org/mozilla.dev.tech.js-engine] newsgroup answers questions about the C implementation of JavaScript, and was also used for answering questions about Rhino until September 27, 2007.
 To view archived messages _earlier than_ September 27, 2007, try (Google group for the earlier newsgroup)[https://groups.google.com/group/mozilla.dev.tech.js-engine/topics].

 #### Bug System